osiyuk/lua-tutorial/README.md

    higher level concepts (like explaining garbage collection in general and then giving an overview of how Lua's GC algorithm works).

-I'm well into step 2, and am starting work on step 3.
+_I'm well into step 2, and am starting work on step 3._

-Update: I'm skipping step 3, it's not worth it.
+Update: _I'm skipping step 3, it's not worth it.
 I'm diving right in to step 4.
-See `MACROSTEPS.md`.
+See `MACROSTEPS.md`._

 ### Possible orders

+* Topic based: Jump around to different parts of the codebase early and often, to keep it interesting and to help with holding the entire codebase in your head.
+Like a TV show that jumps to many different story arcs each episode, making just a bit of progress on each one.
+  * I really like the idea of this but will have to figure out if it would actually work in practice
 * Classic: repl -> lexing -> parsing -> evaluating expressions -> ...
   * Not good because Lua does parsing/compiling in one single, tightly-written step.
 Also this is how every other programming language implementation book does it, it's getting old.
+* Stages: Implement a single component of Lua as the first stage, test it, then add more components (like parser, code generator, VM, GC) in next stages.
+  * Each stage should produce meaningful results and be fruitful
 * Augmenting C: tvalue -> stack -> c api -> hash tables -> GC -> ...
   * Starts by adding duck-typing features to C, then gets right into the lua API and then goes into actual interesting language features like hash tables and GC, with no need for boring parsing
-* Stages: Implement a super simple version of Lua as the first stage, then add more advanced features (like closures, metatables) in the second stage, and then add optimizations and better algorithms (like incremental GC) in the third stage.
-* "Topic after topic after topic": Jump around to different parts of the codebase early and often, to keep it interesting and to help with holding the entire codebase in your head.
-Like a TV show that jumps to many different story arcs each episode, making just a bit of progress on each one.
-   * I really like the idea of this but will have to figure out if it would actually work in practice...
 * Historical: Implement things in the order they were actually implemented in Lua over the years.
   * Let's not do that, okay? ("Chapter 105: Adding `true` and `false` to our